Mindful Gardening - How to Turn Gardening into Meditation

 However, we often do not think of gardening as an activity that can directly impact and improve our mental health and well-being.

-Gardening is a wonderful form of meditation and mindfulness.
+Interestingly, gardening is a wonderful form of meditation and mindfulness.
 Meditation and mindfulness practice, in turn, have huge impacts on our mental state.

 The Merriam-Webster Dictionary defines mindfulness as “the practice of maintaining a nonjudgmental state of heightened or complete awareness of one’s thoughts, emotions, or experiences on a moment-to-moment basis.”